chrisgrieser/shimmering-focus/README.md

 ### Instructions for specific Plugins
 In accordance with the minimalistic philosophy of the theme, unnecessary UI elements of some plugins have also been removed.
 However, you can still access the full plugin functionality.

+- Longform: - Prepend a `_` to file names of longform scenes to create sub-scenes.
 - Kanban: Right-click cards to edit them.
 - Sliding Panes: Enable `Swap Rotated Header Direction` in the Sliding Pane Settings.
 - Breadcrumbs: Even with buttons removed, you can refresh the index via Command Palette